aurora9721/archive_project/archive.md

 1. [Transcoding 4](#transcoding-4): 3D maze, with movements across board visualised
 1. [Transcoding 5](#transcoding-5): A worker's manual: do's and don't's
 1. [Making a Tool](#making-a-tool): First explorations into what the tool could be
-1. Transcoding 6 and 7 [Making a Game](#making-a-game): Research & development of a new game
+1. [Transcoding 6 and 7](#transcoding-6-and-7): Research & development of making a game
 1. [Feedback log](#feedback-log)

 ## Artefact: FNV/Philips Board Game